Skip to main content

 • Electronic excitation and spectroscopy from first-principles many-body theory

-• First-principles open quantum dynamics, with quantum scatterings of electron-electron and electron-phonon interactions, for spin, electron, magnon, and exciton dynamics
+• First-principles open quantum dynamics, with quantum scatterings of electron-electron and electron-phonon interactions, for spin, electron, magnon, polarons, and exciton dynamics

 • Quantum defects as spin qubits’ optical readout and decoherence from first-principles